EMEASO23/latin102/quiz1.md

 1. Centaurs interficiuntur by Hercules.
 (Use the present tense)
 2. Centaurs interfectus by Hercules.
 (Use the perfect tense) (perfect passive participle)
-3. Centaurs were interfecti sunt by Hercules.
+3. Centaurs interfecti sunt by Hercules.
 (Use the perfect tense)
-4. When Hercules killed the Centaurs, he carried off Deianira.
+4. When Hercules interficere the Centaurs, he carried off Deianira.
 (Emphasize the circumstance, not the timing, of what Hercules did.)
 5. At the moment when Deianira vidit Herculesâ€™ garment burst into flames, she realized the Centaur had lied to her.
 6. Hercules duxit Deianira in marriage (i.e., he married her).
 7. Hercules repeatedly rogabat Eurytus for permission to marry Iole.